The online marketing arena can be murky at best, especially when you seek out proven and reliable information. So who are you to believe?

 Search engine optimization efforts can enhance your “natural” or “organic” listings.
 But within reason (realistic expectations) and only when done consistently with best practices in mind.

-Beware of the “solutions” (I really hate that word) that do not match up with what I discuss in this article.
-Anything that is set and forget or requires little to no effort on your part it is best to take a pass.
+Beware of the “solutions” (I hate that word) that do not match what I discuss in this article.
+Anything that is set and forget or requires little to no effort on your part is best to take a pass.

 Learn enough to not fall prey to the less experienced or those whose only goal is to line their pockets by taking advantage of what they know you don't know.